 This has become the substance of Drama courses in schools, colleges and universities throughout the country.
 The opportunities created by this kind of work are many.
 Young people who study Drama become confident individuals and young adults who progress into successful teachers, drama therapists, lawyers, actors or presenters to name a few.
 The students learn to express thoughts in a way that can be understood by others; to be able to work in a team, exchanging and organising ideas as well as working efficiently and effectively on their own or collaboratively.
 Good communication skills and self-confidence are an essential part of the life we all lead.

 LAMDA is offered in Year 9 where students achieve outstanding results.
 The course enhances students’ skills in mime, devising and acting.
 Practical work is delivered through monologues to further develop their individual performance skills.
 At Collingwood College, we believe that this course offers excellent groundwork for students' acting skills which prepares them for the GCSE Drama curriculum.

 Key Stage 4

 In Years 10 and 11 students may opt to follow a Drama GCSE course (AQA).
 The course consists of a written exam, devising and script component.
 It gives students an opportunity to collaborate with others to create, perform and analyse performance pieces.
 All students develop their knowledge and understanding of drama and theatre by participating in and observing live theatre.

 Key Stage 5

-Theatre trips are organised throughout the year for Key Stages 4 and 5 students.
+- Theatre trips - organised throughout the year for Key Stage 4 and 5 students.